Invitation to 26th International Ornithological Congress

 The 26th International Ornithological Congress (IOC) is coming soon.
 Ornithology is developing rapidly and widely from molecular biology to community ecology in Japan and throughout Asia as well as other parts of the world.
 The conservational activities for birds have also been advancing in this area.
 This congress provides a great opportunity for all the participants to discuss about current ornithological problem.
 We wish to say specially to you.
 Japanese nature and culture are unique and wonderful.
 Enjoy Japanese nature and culture during your stay.
 We are looking forward to meeting you at Tokyo.
 The IOC will be held on behalf of the IOU.

-Symposia, Oral and Poster session details have been published.
+Program Book, Symposia, Oral and Poster session details are now available.

 18.07.2014 Updated plenary speakers info.

 17.07.2014 Application for daycare service is now closed.

 10.07.2014 Added guidelines for presenters.
 Please read carefully and prepare your presentation file by the deadline.

 09.07.2014 Added Tokyo tour and Airport welcome desk information.